Juvenile Law Training Academy 2025 Webinar

 Chris Hinkel, State Attorney, Oregon CASA Network

-Kevin Hupy, Oregon Public Defense Commission
+Kevin Hupy, Defense Attorney,

 Heidi Moon, Oregon Judicial Department, Juvenile & Family Court Programs Division